DavidBugger/student-verification-system-using-ai/readme.md

 ---

-# Face Recognition System with Flask and SweetAlert
+# Face Recognition System with Flask

 This project demonstrates a simple web-based face recognition system using Flask and SweetAlert.
 It captures images from the camera, performs face recognition, and displays recognized person's information using SweetAlert modals.